illumos/docs/docs/user-guide/index.md

 ## Books

-There are a number of [books](https://illumos.org/books/) relating to illumos technologies available.
+We provide a number of [books](https://illumos.org/books/) relating to illumos technologies.

 If your goal is to work on illumos itself, the [Developer's Guide](https://illumos.org/books/dev/) or [building